From compliance to capability with Clevis and Tang

 Tang servers do not store private keys, which makes them stateless and inherently more secure.
 As a result, even if a device is physically removed from its environment, it cannot decrypt itself unless it is within the trusted network where the Tang server is accessible.
 This significantly reduces the risk of data breaches caused by lost or stolen hardware, as confirmed by Red Hat’s official documentation (Red Hat Security Hardening Guide).

-Why this matters for modern infrastructure
+Why this is important for modern infrastructure

 Who benefits most from Clevis and Tang?

-Ready to strengthen your disk security strategy?
+Ready to improve your disk security strategy?

-We can help your organization design, implement, and optimize an automated disk encryption strategy that fits seamlessly into your existing operations, without adding unnecessary complexity.
+Our engineers and consultants have extensive experience with Linux security, Red Hat infrastructures, and encryption solutions such as LUKS, Clevis, and Tang.
+We help your organization design, implement, and optimize an automated disk encryption strategy that fits seamlessly into your existing operations without adding unnecessary complexity.